 1. Use Camera Lens Hood

-Make it a habit of using lens hood all the time so that there are no more unwanted light scattering patterns in your pictures.
+Make it a habit of using a lens hood all the time so that there are no more unwanted light scattering patterns in your pictures.

 2. Take Trial Shots

 You would be taking some trial shots of the scene to check your exposure levels and composition.
 I recommend you to look for the bad lens flare effect also in the image while taking trial shots.
-It will help you to avoid lens flare in the final image.
+It will help you to avoid the lens flare in the final image.

 3. Use DOF Preview Button

 It would be located near the place where the lens gets attached to the camera body.
 You can make use of this button to check the lens flare in the scene without capturing the image.
-Press and hold DOF preview button to get a preview of the image.
+Press and hold the DOF preview button to get a preview of the image.
 You can make use of this button if you don’t want to reduce your camera shutter count.

 4. Don’t use Cheap Camera filters

 Cheap camera filters will do more harm than good.
-They won’t come with anti-reflective coatings, which are present in the good quality camera filters to reduce the flare.
+They won’t come with anti-reflective coatings, which are present in good quality camera filters to reduce the flare.

-So, if you are making use of a UV filter or CPL filter or an ND filter with your camera, make sure that you use a good quality one.
+So, if you are making use of a UV filter or CPL filter, or an ND filter with your camera, make sure that you use a good quality one.
 Also, go for one which is made of thin glass rather than thick glass.